Early Verification of Legal Compliance via Bounded Satisfiability Checking: Checking Bounded Satisfiability

 \section{Checking Bounded Satisfiability}

-In this section, we present an overview of the bounded satisfiability checking (BSC) process that translates MFOTL formula into first-order logic (FOL) formulas, and looks for a satisfying solution for the FOL formulas.
-Then, we provide the translation of MFOTL formulas to FOL and discuss the complexity of the process.
+In this section, we present an overview of the bounded satisfiability checking (BSC) process that translates the MFOTL formula into \textit{first-order logic with relational objects} (\tfol) formulas, and looks for a satisfying solution for the \tfol{} formulas.
+Then, we provide the translation of MFOTL formulas to \tfol and discuss the process complexity.